grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # (advanced) Controls how far into the future incoming samples are accepted
 # compared to the wall clock.
 Any sample will be rejected if its timestamp is
-# greater than '(now + -validation.create-grace-period)'.
-This configuration is
+# greater than '(now + grace_period)'.
+This configuration is enforced in the
-# enforced in the distributor, ingester and query-frontend (to avoid querying
+# distributor, ingester and query-frontend (to avoid querying too far into the
-# too far into the future).
+# future).
 # CLI flag: -validation.create-grace-period
 [creation_grace_period: <duration> | default = 10m]